Skip to main content

 Turf Talk Trend Match + Ratings

 Trend Match % reflects how closely each runner matches the historical Scottish Grand National winner profile.
-Ratings shown on our established 200+ Turf Talk scale.
+Ratings are shown on our established 200+ Turf Talk scale.

 Horse Trend Match Rating Age Weight Ground Trainer Jockey Key Positives Verdict

-Quebecois 95% 231 7 11-13 ✓✓ ✓✓ ✓✓ Ideal age, Ayr winner, Cobden booked, excellent all-round profile TOP RATED
+Quebecois 94% 230 7 11-13 ✓✓ ✓✓ Ideal age, Ayr winner, Cobden booked, classy and reliable profile MAIN DANGER

-King Of Answers 92% 226 7 11-12 ✓✓ ✓✓ Strong staying profile, ideal age, Derek Fox booked SHORTLIST
+King Of Answers 92% 225 7 11-12 ✓✓ ✓✓ Strong staying profile, yard much improved, solid age and weight fit STRONG CONTENDER

-Famous Bridge 89% 218 10 11-1 ✓✓✓ ✓✓✓ ✓✓ Trainer flying, proven stamina, soft ground ideal VALUE PLAY
+Famous Bridge 90% 221 10 11-1 ✓✓✓ ✓✓✓ Trainer red hot, proven stamina, soft ground a major plus VALUE PLAY

-Road To Home 87% 214 7 11-6 ✓✓ Right age and fair profile, strong connections PLACE CHANCE
+Road To Home 87% 214 7 11-6 ✓✓ Right age and fair profile, respected connections PLACE CHANCE

-Chasingouttheblues 85% 210 7 10-9 ✓✓ Low weight, improving type, right age LIVE OUTSIDER
+Chasingouttheblues 86% 212 7 10-9 ✓✓ Low weight, improving type, right age and profile LIVE OUTSIDER

 95%+ = elite match | 90-94% = strong contender | below 90% = needs extra positives elsewhere